Mar 30, 2026

 National Council For Adoption (NCFA) and the Academy of Adoption & Assisted Reproduction Attorneys (AAAA) call upon the Department of State to recommend and coordinate the urgent processing of humanitarian parole to the children of adoptive families who are unable to receive an adoption visa in a timely manner so that the families may safely return to the United States together as soon as possible.

-“Each of these cases need urgent action,” said NCFA’s Ryan Hanlon.
+“Each of these cases needs urgent action,” said NCFA’s Ryan Hanlon.
 “U.S. citizens who have adopted children internationally cannot be asked to abandon their children while waiting for a visa, and return to the United States.
 Instead, we must be willing to respond to these extreme, unprecedented circumstances with solutions that prioritize the safety, health, and welfare of these families and the children they have legally adopted.”

-“All families who have full and final adoptions and have satisfied the U.S. requirements for I-600A, I-800A, or I-130 processing should be immediately prioritized” said the Center for Adoption Policy’s Diane Kunz.
+“All families who have full and final adoptions and have satisfied the U.S. requirements for I-600A, I-800A, or I-130 processing should be immediately prioritized,” said the Center for Adoption Policy’s Diane Kunz.
 “If they have completed the adoption in the foreign country and have an approved I-600A or I-800A, humanitarian parole is a legal and compassionate solution to U.S. citizens and their children in crisis.”

 “Humanitarian parole has been used in past world emergency situations to allow adopted children to exit the country quickly with their adoptive families.
-We want to emphasize that all the normal immigration processes will be followed for the children to obtain U.S. citizenship but they will be completed safely within the U.S. ” said AAAA’s Laurie Goldheim.
+We want to emphasize that all the normal immigration processes will be followed for the children to obtain U.S. citizenship, but they will be completed safely within the U.S.,” said AAAA’s Laurie Goldheim.

 ABOUT NATIONAL COUNCIL FOR ADOPTION